imgix/react-imgix/README.md

 }
 ```

-So that the generated HTML looks something like this
+So that the generated HTML looks something like this:

 ```html
 <div class="gallery">